ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 the FastBoot environment.
 Make sure to guard against missing dependencies in that case.

+### How to test it

+Automatically testing that your addon does not break the build and that its components render correctly in a FastBoot environment is more demanding than the normal Ember tests, as it requires real end to end testing: creating an Ember app that consumes your addon, serving that from a FastBoot server and running your tests against some real HTTP responses from that server.

+Fortunately you can use one of these addons which simplify these steps considerably:
+* [ember-fastboot-addon-tests](https://github.com/kaliber5/ember-fastboot-addon-tests): specifically tailored at easily testing addons for FastBoot compatibility.
+* [ember-cli-addon-tests](https://github.com/tomdale/ember-cli-addon-tests): for general testing of addons inside the context of an app.
+Can be used for implementing an own custom testing solution.

 ## Browser-Only or Node-Only Initializers

 If your addon requires browser-specific or Node-specific initialization